astropy/photutils/docs/photutils/aperture.rst

 .. note::
     At this time, apertures are not defined completely in celestial coordinates.
-They simply use celestial coordinates to define the central position, and the remaining parameters are converted to pixels using the pixel scale of the image.
+They simply use celestial coordinates to define the central position, and the remaining parameters are converted to pixels using the pixel scale of the image at the central position.
 Projection distortions are not taken into account.
 If the apertures were defined completely in celestial coordinates, their shapes would not be preserved when converting to pixel coordinates.

 Performing Aperture Photometry
 ------------------------------